NuAoA/mopidy-alcd/README.rst

    :target: https://coveralls.io/r/NuAoA/mopidy-ALCD?branch=master
    :alt: Test coverage

 A mopidy frontend for Adafruits 16x2 5 button LCD Pi Plate display.
 It has some basic support for library/playlist browsing.
+Tested to work with Spotify, TuneIn, local media, and google plus music

 Installation